 As well as the normal record keeping requirements there are specific requirements for vets who administer or supply medicines under the Cascade.

 These must be kept for 5 years and made available upon request from a duly authorised person.
-The records that must be retained are listed in the Veterinary Medicines Regulations.
+The records that must be retained are listed in the VMR.

 You do not have to report adverse events to medicines prescribed under the Cascade, but we encourage you to do so.
-Refer to guidance on reporting adverse events.
+Guidance is available on reporting adverse events.

 Cascade use vs Authorised use